'Old Florida' makes its debut at LBKCA | Longboat Key | Your Observer

-The exhibit aims to capture the spirit and nostalgia of historical Florida.
+The Longboat Key Center for the Arts exhibit aims to capture the spirit and nostalgia of historical Florida.

 The exhibit would aim to capture and pay tribute to the beauty and history of the state.